 DC is a fit city.
-Until recently, it was the top ranked city for fitness (#TakeBack1), but a little slip in the rankings doesn’t change the fact that many people here are serious about staying in shape.
-After work, you have time to hit the gym or hang with friends, but probably not time for both.
+Until recently, it was the top-ranked city for fitness (#TakeBack1), but a little slip in the rankings doesn’t change the fact that many people here are serious about staying in shape.
+After work, you have time to hit the gym or hang with friends, but probably not the time for both.
 Luckily, social sports help you stay fit while socializing so you don’t have to pick between the two.

 5. It’s good business…

 DC has a strong corporate culture.
 Many big companies call the District home, and team building and corporate wellness are important to their success.
 As a result, many companies sponsor entire social sports teams for their employees.

 Hill workers play on the Mall.
 After a long day of wearing suits and ties on Capitol Hill, hundreds of Hill staffers and Congress members themselves throw on colorful t-shirts and make the short commute from the office to the National Mall to burn off stress and mingle under the monuments.
 Leagues like Congressional Softball have played at on the National Mall since anyone can remember and there is even an annual softball game between Democrats and Republicans.

 7. The Metro gets us there (most of the time)

 Accessibility makes it easy.
 There are leagues in pretty much every major neighborhood (as well as in MD and VA), and Metro stops too.
 This makes it super easy to find a league near your office or around your apartment.

 Sure, kickball has been around for a good long while (it was actually invited by a Supervisor of Cincinnati Park Playgrounds in Cincinnati back in 1917), but it didn’t really hit its groove as an adult social sports until WAKA Kickball was born in DC in the late 1990’s and later DC Kickball was established in 2004.
 The city has been kicking balls and flipping cups ever since.